-What Is A Strategic Recruiting?
+What Is Strategic Recruiting

 Recruiting is a necessary part of almost every organization from local bowling teams to Fortune 500 companies.
-For small business owners, recruiting often feels like a necessary evil.
+For small business owners, recruiting and staffing often feels like a necessary evil.
 It consumes time and money, sometimes with little to show for it.
 Moreover, the process is often managed by the c-suite because small businesses do not need or cannot afford a full-time recruitment manager.
 In the end, the business struggles to find the right talent, or the talent comes at too high of a cost.
 This recurring problem leaves small business owners frustrated and can hamper growth.
 So what is strategic recruiting and how can it benefit small businesses?

 Strategic recruiting is a holistic approach to acquiring talent.
 The main aim of a strategic recruiting process is to select talent tailored for your company.
 Strategic recruitment marries the positional needs of your company with brand marketing.
 This process ensures the company can both attract and select the right talent.
 All in all, strategic recruiting is effective recruiting.